Table of Contents

 Memory Efficiency

-• Compiled expressions provide near-native performance
+• Generated code provides near-native performance

 • No reflection overhead during mapping operations